-Aartemis virus is a term used to describe a browser hijacker which alters user's Internet browsers (Internet Explorer, Google Chrome and Mozilla Firefox) homepage and default search engine settings by changing them to aartemis.com This redirect adware is being distributed using a deceptive software marketing method called bundling - most commonly computer users installs this browser hijacker without their consent when downloading some free software.
-Internet users should be aware of the fact that nowadays the majority of freeware download websites are using download clients - small programs which manages the download process of the chosen free software.
+The Aartemis virus is a browser hijacker, which modifies users' Internet browsers (Internet Explorer, Google Chrome, and Mozilla Firefox) by assigning the homepage and default search engine settings to Aartemis.com This redirect adware is distributed using a deceptive software marketing method called 'bundling'.
+Commonly, computer users install this browser hijacker inadvertently without their consent when downloading free software.
+Internet users should be aware that, today, most freeware download websites use 'download clients' - small programs, which manage the download process of the chosen free software.
 Download clients are also used to promote free browser plugins.

-Internet users who doesn't pay close attention to the downloading steps of some chosen freeware can easily end up installing aartemis or any other potentially unwanted application.
-Some of free software download websites are using shady download clients so it would be hard to notice the "decline" button which is used to opt-out installation of advertised browser extensions.
-While aartemis.com is advertised as a useful website in reality it's not recommended to use this site for one's daily Internet searches - the Internet search engine which is presented in this site is crowded with sponsored search results which may lead to malware and virus infections.
-If your Internet browsers redirect you to aartemis.com you can be sure that your computer is infected with adware, it's recommended to eliminate it from one's Internet browsers.
+Internet users who do not pay close enough attention to the download steps of chosen freeware can inadvertently install Aartemis or other potentially unwanted applications.
+Some free software download websites use dubious download clients that conceal the 'decline' button used to opt-out of installation of advertised browser extensions.
+Whilst Aartemis.com is advertised as a 'useful website', in fact, you are advised not to use this site for daily Internet searches.
+The Internet search engine presented by this site is crowded with sponsored search results, which may lead to malware and virus infections.
+If your Internet browsers redirect you to Aartemis.com, your computer is infected with adware, and therefore, you are advised to eliminate it from your Internet browser/s.

-Aartemis browser hijacker is similar to other adware which alters user's Internet browser settings, for example Govome, Omiga Plus and many other.
-While there are many adware which changes user's Internet browser homepage and default search engine settings aartemis is especially rogue due to the fact that it comes bundled with browser helper object (Wsys Control) which doesn't allow user's to roll back these changes.
-Moreover this browser hijacker changes one's installed Internet browser shortcut targets, this change is also used to force computer users into visiting aartemis.com To avoid installation of such adware computer users should be very attentive when downloading free software.
-If your download is managed by some download client be sure to opt-out installation of promoted browser plugins by clicking on a "decline" button.
-If your Internet browsers already redirect you to this website use the provided removal guide and eliminate aartemis browser hijacker from your computer.
+The Aartemis browser hijacker is similar to other adware, which modifies browser settings, including Govome, Omiga Plus amongst many others.
+Whilst there are many other examples of adware that modifies the browser homepage and default search engine settings, Aartemis is especially rogue since it is bundled with a browser 'helper object' (Wsys Control), which prevents users from rolling back these changes.
+Moreover, this browser hijacker modifies the installed Internet browser shortcut targets, a change made in order to force computer users into visiting Aartemis.com To avoid installation of this adware, users should be attentive when downloading free software.
+If your download is managed by a download client, opt-out of installation of promoted browser plugins by clicking the 'decline' button.
+If your Internet browsers redirect you to this website, use the removal guide provided to eliminate the Aartemis browser hijacker from your computer.

 Aartemis virus removal: